pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Measuring programming progress by lines of code is like measuring aircraft building progress by weight."
 --Bill Gates

+"You have to ask yourself what lies closest to your heart.
+If you are fortunate enough to find something that you're totally obsessed with, you're likely to work very hard at it.
+If you're a human being of average intelligence and you work very hard at something, you're likely to become very good at it.
+And if you become very good at it, people are likely to notice."
+--Jim Gates, physicist

 "Official favor, grades, and other trinkets of subordination have no connection with education; they are the paraphernalia of servitude, not of freedom."
 --John Taylor Gatto, *Dumbing Us Down*